Maddin-M/Maddins-Discord-Bot/README.md

 # servant
-A Discord Chat Bot made with discord.js
+A Discord Voice Tracker Bot made with discord.js

 ### Setup

-1. Run `npm run setup` to download all dependencies and generate the servant.json file in src/config/
+1. Run `npm run setup` to download all dependencies

-2. Replace the token property in servant.json with the current bot token from `https://discord.com/developers/applications`
+2. Replace the token property in config.json with the current bot token from `https://discord.com/developers/applications`

+3. Fill the rest of config.json

 ### Run the app